Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the

 Rakia is an alcoholic drink made from fermented fruit.
 You'll find it everywhere you go in this country of white wild plum blossom.

 When we visited a small village in the heart of Veliko Tonovo a local invited us in for a coffee.
 We'd just finished a long walk and were admiring a donkey tied to a walnut tree when the owner appeared and beckoned us in.
 This is a fairly common thing to do in the countryside by all accounts and it's considered rude if you decline.
 The coffee was typically black, thick and sweet—just like Turkish coffee—and was drank from tiny cups.
 After the coffee came the rakia, a homemade plum version which had a mild scent, a light green colour and no bubbles.

 All I can say is, Wow.

-All rakia is different, it can change from region to region, village to village, but it is generally strong (between 25-45%) and has a slightly hot, sweet taste.
+All rakia is different, it can change from region to region, village to village, but it is generally strong (between 25 and 45%) and has a slightly hot, sweet taste.
 Quite deceptive, so I'd be careful if I were you!